slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Constantly think how you can do things better." (...)
 "If things aren’t failing you’re not innovating enough." (...)
 "Great companies are built on great products." (...)
-"Any product that needs a manual is broken." (...)
+"Any product that needs a manual is broken."
-"Pursue what you are passionate about." (...)
-"It’s important to like your coworkers."
 -- Elon Musk [1971]*

 > *"There is no skill called business.
 Avoid business magazines and business classes." (...)